eunos-1128/QMEAN/doc/source/containers.rst

 .. currentmodule:: qmean

 The containers simplify the usage of the statistics/potentials.
-Especially if their numbers grow.
+Especially when their numbers grow.
 They are implemented to show a python dictionary like behaviour and are capable of saving and loading their content from/to disk.
 Note that there is a clear separation of types.
 Only statistic objects can be added to a statistic container.
 The same